 • 2nd retake – 05/08/19.

-The calendar of the main session of the exam in 2019 will be as follows:
+The calendar for the main session of the Unified State Exam in 2019 will be as follows:

 In September, graduates will be able to retake only compulsory subjects.
-The transfer schedule will be as follows:
+The retake schedule will be as follows:

 Minimum and passing scores

-Completing the tasks of the exam, the graduate gains test scores, which are converted into final results on a certain scale.
-Whether there will be changes in the 2019 table is not yet known.
-But, with a high degree of probability, it can be argued that the system of the minimum and passing score will remain.
+By completing Unified State Examination tasks, the graduate gains test points, which are converted into final results on a certain scale.
+It is not yet known whether there will be changes in the 2019 table.
+But, with a high degree of probability, it can be argued that the system of minimum and passing scores will remain.

-• Minimum score- a necessary condition for obtaining a document on education.
-It is not difficult to score a minimum score in subjects.
-To do this, it is enough to master the theory and practice at a basic level.
+• Minimum score– a necessary condition for obtaining an education document.
+It is not difficult to achieve the minimum score in subjects.
+To do this, it is enough to master theory and practice at a basic level.

-• Passing score- a necessary condition for entry into the university chosen by the graduate.
-Information about passing scores for a particular specialty at the university of interest should be sought on the official website of the educational institution.
+• Passing score– a necessary condition for entry into the university chosen by the graduate.
+You should look for information about passing scores for a specific specialty at the university of interest on the official website of the educational institution.

 Retake

-One of the good news is the fact that in 2019 it will be possible to retake not only compulsory subjects, but also any USE exam.
+Some good news is the fact that in 2019 it will be possible to retake not only compulsory subjects, but also any Unified State Examination exam.
 But, only one!

-For graduates of previous years who received an unsatisfactory result, as well as for those who “failed” more than 1 subject or were convicted of violating discipline, there will be no retakes.
+For graduates of previous years who received an unsatisfactory result, as well as for those who “failed” more than 1 subject or were found to have violated discipline, there will be no retakes.

-If the graduate could not appear on the day of the test for a good reason (documented), then he will receive 2 more attempts.
+If a graduate was unable to appear on the test day for a valid reason (documented), he will receive 2 more attempts.

 • on the reserve day of the session;